This post may contain affiliate links.

 Hammock Gear Ground Cloth

-The HG Dyneema Hammock Ground Cloth provides hammocking backpackers with a clean and dry place to stand when they get out of their hammocks to go to the bathroom at night, change their clothes, or as a dry place under their tarp.
+The HG Dyneema Hammock Ground Cloth provides hammocking backpackers with a clean and dry place to stand when they get out of their hammocks to go to the bathroom at night, change their clothes, or as a dry place under their gear.
 It’s very nice to have a ground cloth for this purpose.
-Sized at 52.5″ x 34.5″, it weighs just 2.17 oz, and it has four corner stakeout points which are really useful to hold it in place at night.
-With a few cord locks, you could probably use it as a rain skirt as well.
+Sized at 52.5″ x 34.5″, it weighs just 2.17 oz, has four corner stakeout points which are really useful to hold it in place at night.
+With a few cordlocks, you could probably use it as a rain skirt as well.

 15. Hyperlite Mountain Gear 3400 Southwest Backpack